jackboberg/spife/docs/topics/middleware.md

 Middleware lifecycles work like an onion.
 Each component is a layer of the onion.
 Calling `next()` moves to the next layer and returns a promise.
 When the next layer is done, the promise will resolve (or reject, if there was an error!)
-The last middleware in the list will call Knork's default behavior for that particular lifecycle. **If you don't call `next()`**, subsequent middleware hooks for a particular lifecycle won't fire.
+The last middleware in the list will call Spife's default behavior for that particular lifecycle. **If you don't call `next()`**, subsequent middleware hooks for a particular lifecycle won't fire.
 This can be handy
 behavior: it allows you to return a response from middleware without triggering